This is my fourteenth year as a practitioner of SEO and in that time I’ve seen a lot of tactics come and go when it comes to link building.

 Their name is an acronym for the phrase “Hit Em’ Over the Head” and I would be lying if I said I wasn’t impressed by their business success.

-They’ve been on the Inc 5000 – a list of America’s fastest growing private companies – for two years in a row now, reporting 2017 revenues of $10.4M.
+They’ve been on the Inc 5000 – a list of America’s fastest growing private companies – for two years in a row now, with 2021 revenues of around $21M.

 They’ve fine tuned their sales process to become what is possibly the highest earning links provider in the entire space.